darshan-22/spotify-clone/README.md

-# This is a spotify clone developed using HTML, vanilla css, Javascript.
+# This is a spotify clone developed using HTML, Vanilla CSS, Javascript.